Yuri05/Test20/V11/README.md

 * (Re-)Qualification framework is not part of the OSP Suite setup (is only required for the creation of qualification reports) and must be installed separately.
 The latest release can be found [here](https://github.com/Open-Systems-Pharmacology/QualificationPlan/releases/latest)
 * Full documentation of the (Re-)Qualification framework can be found [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification)

+### Windows 11 support
+Windows 11 is now officially supported by the OSP Suite.

 ## Fixed issues and Improvements

 ### PK-Sim